Ward³

 Criterion 5

-Every decision — per-judge scores, divergence, applied rules — replayable to validate reasoning end to end.
+Every decision — per-judge scores, divergence, applied rules — can be replayed to understand the reasoning end to end.

 Performance · Run #9 final